patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/layouts/gallery.md

 ## Variations

-Gutters can be applied to increase the spacing of gallery items.
+### Gutters around items

+To adjust spacing between items, you can apply gutters.

+![image](./img/gallery-example-gutter.png)

+### Items that customized wrapping

 Both a minimum and maximum width can be defined for gallery items.
 These values determine the width that a gallery item is allowed to be before they wrap.

-![image](./img/gallery-example-gutter.png)